42-Short/shortinette/shortinette/rust/subjects/module-04.md

     std::{print, println, eprintln}
 ```

 Create a **program** that computes the total size of a directory or file.
-The program must write the
-aggregated size of directories *in real-time*.
-As more files are taken in account in the count,
-the total size must be updated in the terminal.

 ```txt
 >_ cargo run -- ~